 - all of the duties the manager is authorised to carry out

-- the length of the engagement—between 1 and 3 years
+- the length of the engagement (must not be longer than 3 years)

 - the payment arrangements.

 If a body corporate is unable to elect a committee, it can pass a motion at a general meeting to engage a manager.

 The extraordinary general meeting must be held within 2 months of the annual general meeting.
 The agenda for this meeting must include a motion to engage a body corporate manager.
 The motion is to be the last item on the agenda.

 The notice for the extraordinary general meeting must include the terms of the contract and an explanatory note.

 The explanatory note must outline:

 - the circumstances in which a manager can be engaged